HarmonyMorse/ChatGenius/docs/message-analysis-tasks.md

 ## Step 4: Construct and Send Analysis Prompt to OpenAI

 1. Build the Analysis Prompt
-   - [ ] Combine the relevant context (5 messages, plus any Pinecone results) into a single prompt.
+   - [x] Combine the relevant context (5 messages, plus any Pinecone results) into a single prompt.
-   - [ ] Append a system or user instruction, like "Analyze this conversation and summarize its key points."
+   - [x] Append a system or user instruction, like "Analyze this conversation and summarize its key points."

 2. Use LangChain's Chat or Completion Models
-   - [ ] If you need a structured approach, use ChatOpenAI from @langchain/chat_models.
+   - [x] If you need a structured approach, use ChatOpenAI from @langchain/chat_models.
-   - [ ] For standard text completions, use the OpenAI wrapper in LangChain with your chosen model (e.g., gpt-3.5-turbo).
+   - [x] For standard text completions, use the OpenAI wrapper in LangChain with your chosen model (e.g., gpt-4-turbo-preview).

 3. Configure Model Parameters
-   - [ ] Set temperature, max_tokens, and other relevant settings.
+   - [x] Set temperature, max_tokens, and other relevant settings.
-   - [ ] Handle potential rate limits and retry logic if necessary.
+   - [x] Handle potential rate limits and retry logic if necessary.

 4. Send the Request and Parse the Response
-   - [ ] Extract the analysis text or structured output from the model response.
+   - [x] Extract the analysis text or structured output from the model response.
-   - [ ] Handle any error or timeout cases gracefully.
+   - [x] Handle any error or timeout cases gracefully.

 ---